The Sound of Silence and the Otherness of Scripture

 – Hebrews 7:1-10

-There are several things to consider in this passage, but I only want to highlight two.
+There are many things to consider in this passage, but I only want to highlight two.

 When Scripture is silent, it speaks volumes.

-Second, if we press the text a little further, Melchizedek is not historically a type of Christ, he is a literary type of Christ.
-In physical the world, Melchizedek does indeed have a mother and father and genealogy, but it is not recorded in Scripture.
-And because of this fact, the author argues that this hereditary silence is typological of Jesus’ eternal priesthood.
-Therefore, Melchizedek is not literally without parents, he is literarily without parents, just as Jesus is not literally without parents or genealogy, either, but is fully God, an uncreated and pre-existent eternal Being, and fully man with a biological mother and adopted father (Luke 3:4-7,23-38).
-What Scripture keeps in and what it leaves out is deliberately set apart for a special purpose.
-The text may not always have 1:1 physical correspondence with history (or science).
 How can it be that the author finds licence to make an argument with ‘figurative’ evidence from a historical narrative if the typology itself is not concrete, objective, or historically true?
 It tells you something about the nature of Scripture—its literary uniqueness is divinely intentional for spiritual ends—insofar that typology is interwoven in-and-out of the text as a way of obtaining (spiritual) truth.
+The text is not always articulating 1:1 physical correspondence with history or science.
 It is a redemptive historical book uniquely and prophetically curated to understand the character and purposes of God to edify the soul, which is precisely how the author finds warrant in referencing the absence of Melchizedek’s recorded parentage as evidence of Christ’s divine authority.
 You would not do this with a normal book.
 Scripture is something other.
 It looks beyond the immediate material laid in front of you to paint a prophetic picture and typological metanarrative.

-In summary, Scripture was written for salvation and the edification of the soul, which is understood through prophecies and typologies anchored in Christ.
+Scripture was written for salvation and the edification of the soul, which is understood through prophecies and typologies anchored in Christ.
 Ancient man saw the world very differently, and read Scripture very differently, and interpreted evidence very differently.
-Scripture is fundamentally something other than normal written work and other sacred texts and institutions, the spirit of prophecy moves in and through, between and behind, every jot and tittle.
+Scripture is fundamentally something other than normal written work.
+The spirit of prophecy moves in and through, between and behind, every jot and tittle.
+Typology, then, is a way to see behind the curtain of Scripture.
+Prophecy, and thus typology, is not just predictive—though it clearly is that—it is divine insight into the immediate context, situation, and hearts of men.
+It is spiritual wisdom and knowledge that would not be otherwise: “For the testimony of Jesus is the spirit of prophecy.”
+(Revelation 19:10).
+Reasoning in a typological way unveils that apostolic nous, the way that Scripture sees the world.

-But what scholar, pastor, or theologian do you know today who would consider this kind of reasoning legitimate and vital for Biblical interpretation?
-No one that I can think of—
+But what pastor, scholar, or theologian do you know today who would consider this kind of reasoning legitimate or vital for Biblical interpretation?

-I suppose we all have blind spots, but this one is pretty big.
+I suppose we all have blind spots, but this one seems pretty big.

 [3] The author also shows that Melchizedek received tithes from Abram in Genesis 14 before Abram received the promise and covenant of circumcision from God in Genesis 15, which means that Levi also honoured and paid tithes through Abraham for it is “beyond dispute that the inferior is blessed by the superior” (7:7).
 The Abrahamic and Mosaic covenants paid tribute to Melchizedek, which renders the order of Melchizedek greater than the Levitical priesthood.
 Christ did not come in the order of Aaron, he came in the order of Melchizedek: “Now if perfection had been attainable through the Levitical priesthood (for under it the people received the law), what further need would there have been for another priest to arise after the order of Melchizedek, rather than one named after the order of Aaron?
 For when there is a change in the priesthood, there is necessarily a change in the law as well.”
 (7:11-12)